Angela is an avid reader who studied English Literature in college. She has a passion for the written word and loves literature.

 King Lear also finds that the line between foolishness and wisdom may not always be clear.
-For instance, Lear's greatest sources of wisdom are found through two of the most unlikely sources: his fool and his own madness.
+For instance, Lear's most significant sources of wisdom are through two of the most unlikely sources: his fool and his own madness.
 The fool plays a central part in bringing out Lear's transformation from a man full of pride and ignorance and a fool himself to a man who becomes wise through his humility.
 The fool remains by Lear's side despite his growing insanity in the third act.
-Ironically, as Lear's insanity increases, so does his wisdom—until he is able to see wisdom on his own without the fool.
+Ironically, as Lear's insanity increases, so does his wisdom—until he can see wisdom on his own without the fool.
 Shakespeare chooses to express the ongoing theme of fools having wisdom and wise choices appearing foolish through a reversal in the hierarchy of Fool and King, the use of "moral fool[ishness]," and the ignorant decisions of Lear.

-Reversal in Hieracrhy
+Reversal in Hierarchy

-Reversal in hierarchy plays a central part in the king and the fool's relationship.
+The reversal in hierarchy plays a central part in the king and the fool's relationship.
 The fool assists Lear in gaining wisdom and humility.
-He is the only person from whom the king accepts blatant honesty and criticism from.
+He is the only person from whom the king accepts blatant honesty and criticism.
 Northrop Frye, a critic of Shakespeare, explains that this privilege is given to the fool “because in our world nothing is funnier than a sudden outspoken declaration of the truth.”
 Regardless of the era in which a person lives or his/her social standing within society, criticism is easier to accept when it is delivered through comedy.
 Therefore, through the use of humor, the fool is able to discuss serious subjects without the king feeling defensive.
 For instance, when the fool states, "To give away thy land, / Come place him here by me / Do thou for him stand. / The sweet and bitter fool / will presently appear," he criticizes Lear for foolish deeds such as "giv[ing] away [his] land."
 Because the fool has earned the privilege of being outspoken through his humor, Lear only mildly challenges the fool’s critique when he retorts, "Does thou call me fool, boy?"
 If anyone else would have criticized him in the same manner, Lear would have become violently angry.
 If he is upset by the fool’s first response, the fool does a good job of deflecting any further anger through the use of humor while criticizing Lear further.
 He does so when he says, "All thy other titles thou hast given away; that thou wast born with."
 Despite the fool being the king’s servant, Lear ultimately listens to him.
 This role reversal is important to the development of the play because the fool acts as Lear’s window to wisdom for the first half of the play.
 It is not until Lear has become completely mad that he begins to make wise choices.
 Lear needed this reversal in roles in order to develop as a character.

-The fool is very aware of this reversal in hierarchy, as he makes clear many times throughout the play.
+The fool is very aware of this reversal in the hierarchy, as he makes clear many times throughout the play.
 He denotes this reversal when he states, “I am better than thou art now; I am a fool, thou art nothing.”
 Even though the fool is merely a court jester and of low status, at least he has a status.
 By giving away his kingdom, the king has made himself obsolete and without a role in society.
-Again, the fool deliberately refers to the reversal in hierarchy when he says, "There, take my coxcomb.
-Why this fellow has banished two on's daughters, and did the third a blessing against his will."
+Again, the fool deliberately refers to the reversal in the hierarchy when he says, "There, take my coxcomb.
+Why this fellow has banished two on's daughters and did the third a blessing against his will."
 By feigning giving Lear his coxcomb, the fool is telling the king he should be the fool due to his foolish acts.

 The fool becomes frustrated with Lear’s careless decisions.
 He expresses his feelings of frustration by playing with the word “fool.”
 According to the Oxford Dictionary, the word “fool” has multiple meanings: “a person who acts unwisely or imprudently,” “a person who is duped or imposed on,” and “a jester or clown.”
 In the following passage, he plays on these definitions while also proving his own nobility.